decretist/Gratian/papers/working/main.md

 abstract: |
-  Since the discovery by Winroth in 1996 of a first recension of Gratian's _Decretum_, there has been scholarly controversy over whether the compiler of the first recension (Gratian 1) was the same person as the compiler of the second recension (Gratian 2).
-  Tools for authorship attribution recently developed by researchers in the field of computation linguistics now make it possible to approach this problem in a new way.
-Using the Stylometry with R package, I have analyzed the texts from the _Decretum_ traditionally attributed to Gratian himself: the _dicta_ and the case statements.
+  Since the discovery by Winroth in 1996 of a first recension of Gratian's _Decretum_, there has been scholarly controversy over whether the compiler of the first recension was the same person as the compiler of the second recension.
+Techniques for authorship attribution developed by researchers in the field of computation linguistics make it possible to approach this problem in a new way.
+Using the Stylometry with R package, I have analyzed those texts from the _Decretum_ traditionally attributed to Gratian
-  Principal component analysis (PCA) of the frequency of function words (prepositions and conjunctions) in the texts suggests that the author of the case statements may not have been the same person as the author of either the first- or second-recension _dicta_.
-PCA also provides tentative new evidence concerning the authorship of the first- and second-recension _dicta_.
+  personally: the case statements and the _dicta_.
+Principal component analysis (PCA) of the frequencies of function words (prepositions and conjunctions) in the texts suggests that the author of the case statements was not the same person as the authors of either the first- or second-recension _dicta_.
+PCA also provides evidence concerning the first- and second-recension _dicta_ that suggests they are the product of collaborative authorship rather than being the work of either one or two authors.
+(ICMCL version)
 ---
 Today I am going to be talking about part of the research that I'm doing for my dissertation.
 It's very much a snapshot of work in